 All prices include P&P and updates issued during the 12 months from date of purchase.

 BUY NOW: Order from our website and you won't have to wait: once your secure credit card payment has been processed you'll be emailed a link so you can download the full version.
-The manual and latest version on CD will be sent on to you shortly.
+The manual will sent on to you shortly.
 Web sales are handled for us by Bluesnap Inc through their secured servers

 Mail orders are handled for us by AM Resources Limited, PO Box 411, Twickenham, TW2 5UY.
 Purchase orders are accepted from quoted plc and public sector purchasers only.
 All other orders must be accompanied by a cheque or be prepaid via internet banking - see Order form (PDF) for details.